Ma1ali/Portfolio/README.md

 # Portfolio
-My Portfolio for a entry-level cybersecurity professional
+My Portfolio for a entry-level cybersecurity work applications